 - January 2009 – February 2010: Volunteer, School 4 Kenya, Mpeketoni, Kenya.

 School 4 Kenya is my own development project.
 I collected a total amount of € 15,000 through sponsorship activities in 2009.
 In February 2010, I traveled to Mpeketoni (Kenya) to build a primary school with local construction workers.
 I initiated this project with my husband in cooperation with the Dutch NGO Stichting Ontwikkelingshulp Kenia.
 I am still closely involved (advisory role to the board) in various projects (wells, clinics, schools and agricultural projects).

 - October 2007 – July 2008: Volunteer, World Servants, Sidakatte, India.

-Preparation (including fundraising) and participation in a voluntary development project: the construction of a primary school in Sidakatte, India.
+Preparation (including fundraising) and participation in a development project: the construction of a primary school in Sidakatte, India.
 In July 2008, I traveled with a group of students to India for three weeks to help with the construction of classroom blocks.

 Personal skills and competences